dwabyick/codenoworg.github.io/source/projects/dungeon.markdown

 ##Iteration 7: Adding gold chests

 Well, we have a dungeon, and our player can move around in it- but it's completely empty!
 Time to start the fun part- adding objects and enemies to our dungeon!
 Let's start with adding gold chest.
-When the player arrives on a cell with a gold chest, he will gain +10 gold.
+When the player arrives on a cell with a gold chest, they will gain +10 gold.

 The first step is placing the gold chests in the dungeon.